 Stay Safe at Home with Lifeline24

 Reading this article is a great first step when it comes to looking after your health.
-To protect yourself even further, why not consider a Lifeline alarm.
-Our life-saving system is simple to set-up and easy to use.
+To protect yourself even further, why not consider a Lifeline alarm?
+Our life-saving system is simple to set up and easy to use.
 The standard alarm comes in two parts: a sleek base unit which plugs into the mains power supply, alongside a stylish pendant which you can wear around the wrist or neck.
-We also offer a cutting-edge GPS alarm, for unbeatable peace of mind at home and on the go.
+We also offer a fall detector plan for additional peace of mind.

 You can also order your new Lifeline alarm online today.